ulyngs/oxforddown/README.md

 # Requirements
 - LaTeX - download and install the MacTeX distribution from [tug.org/mactex/](http://www.tug.org/mactex/) (please be aware that it's quite large - 4.1 gigs!)
   - (For unclear reasons, Yihui Xie's [TinyTeX](https://yihui.name/tinytex/) is causing trouble!
-If you are unable to get the PDF output to work, try uninstalling tinytex::uninstall_tinytex(), then install the MacTeX LaTeX distribution and restart RStudio.)
+If you are normally using TinyTex for PDF output and can't get `oxforddown` to work, try uninstalling tinytex::uninstall_tinytex(), then install the MacTeX LaTeX distribution and restart RStudio.)
 - [R](https://cran.rstudio.com) and [RStudio version 1.2 or higher](https://www.rstudio.com/products/rstudio/download/#download)
   - (pandoc version 2 or higher - comes bundled with RStudio v1.2+)
 - The R packages `bookdown`, `tidyverse`, and `reticulate` (the other packages you need should be automatically installed when you build this project for the first time in RStudio)